Wilczka Falls Nature Reserve

-The Wilczka Falls Nature Reserve - a landscape nature reserve located in Lower Silesia, Kłodzko County, in the Bystrzyca Kłodzka Municipality, near the town of Międzygórze.
+The Wilczka Falls Nature Reserve is a landscape nature reserve located in Lower Silesia, Kłodzko County, in the Bystrzyca Kłodzka Municipality, near the town of Międzygórze.

 Location and description

 The reserve is located in the Śnieżnik Landscape Park, at an altitude of 570 m above sea level, within the Natura 2000 area.

 Established in 1958 on the area of 2.75 ha, the reserve comprises the area around the Wilczka Falls, basin and gorge.
 A 2012 decree stated that the area of the reserve was reduced to 2.65 ha, however, it later turned out that two subdivisions were mistakenly omitted.
 This error was corrected by the 2016 order, which restored the previous, correct value of 2.75 ha.

 The reserve consists of an old beech forest with fir, sycamore and spruce admixtures.
 The following plant species can be found here: cardamine glanduligera, galium odoratum, polygonatum verticillatum, prenanthes purpurea, hordelymus europaeus, athyrium filix-femina, phegopteris connectilis, dryopteris dilatata, lamium galeobdolon, and festuca altissima.
 The cool, dark and humid microclimate is also conducive to lush bryophyte vegetation.
 The bottom of the gorge and its mouth are overgrown with leper herb vegetation with moisture-loving plant species such as: white leopard's-foot trefoil, mountain love-grass, mountain water milfoil, and cinquefoil.